 All articles are written by native Chinese speakers in accordance with the latest HSK word listings.
 As each lesson is associated with a specific HSK level (1 through 6+), learners are able to choose an article respective to their level and read the entire passage with relative ease.

 Additionally, the Chairman’s Bao publishes 1,600 news-based lessons annually with up to 6 articles daily.
 With the amount of fresh content on the platform, you can strengthen the foundation of what you already know and continue to expand on it by continuous exposure to new characters suited to your level.

-Before I had ever heard of the Chairman’s Bao, I begrudgingly relied on readers and other print materials to practice reading Chinese.
+Before I had ever heard of the Chairman’s Bao, I begrudgingly relied on lower-quality graded readers to practice reading Chinese.
 When I encountered a difficult sentence without a teacher around, I had no way to fully understand the meaning of the characters or grammar structure within the sentence.

 My only criticism of The Chairman’s Bao is that it would be nice to have the option to disable the live dictionary.
 All too often whenever I stumble on an unfamiliar character, I refer to the live dictionary when instead I should try to guess the unknown word from the context of the sentence, which is crucial to improving my reading level.

-Overall, The Chairman’s Bao is hands down my favorite tool out there for those looking to improve reading abilities in Chinese.
+Although it’s one of many tools for learning to read Chinese, The Chairman’s Bao is hands down my favorite for those looking to improve reading abilities in Chinese.
 Put aside the flashcards and start investing your time into a method that will actually pay off in improving your Chinese.